Are you interested in having your idea featured on Town Square?

 Please send us your idea (including your name, your business name, location, and a description of your idea) using the link below or email us at: info@townsquarecentral.org

-Learn, Share, and Grow series cover a particular topic over a series of short video segments.
+Town Square’s Learn, Share, and Grow series covers a particular topic spread across a number of short video segments.
+By breaking up the topic into multiple shorter videos, they are more digestible one at a time, while still being a part of a larger coherent segment.
 So if you only have 5 minutes, you can watch one, and if you have more time you can watch a whole series.
-Check out these short professional development segments on topics of interest to family child care professionals on the Grow Page.